Penny Drue Baird, Dessins787 Madison Ave., nr. 67th St.; 212-288-3600; dessinsllc.com

 Having worked as a photo stylist for Herb Ritts, Madonna, and David Bowie, Simonaire has played in the big leagues in a range of creative capacities.
 Her interiors are modern and disciplined but shot through with dramatic colors and sensuous textures.

-Favoring neutral-color schemes, Henderson often incorporates sustainable materials or his own multifunctional custom pieces, such as a daybed with swing-out trays or an armchair with inset antique-brass drink coasters. (ecofriendly)
+Favoring neutral-color schemes, Henderson often uses sustainable materials or his own multifunctional custom pieces, such as a daybed with swing-out trays or an armchair with inset brass drink coasters. (ecofriendly)

 Sheila Bridges Design, Inc.212-678-6872; sheilabridges.com

 Bridges’s taste runs to the colorful, unexpected, and minimal.
 Her classic and contemporary rooms frame exceptional furniture finds.
 “I bring the outdoors inside with trays of grass, stones, and shells,” she says.

 Siskin Valls Interior Design21 W. 58th St., nr.
 Fifth Ave., Ste.
 2B; 212-752-3790; siskinvalls.com